fe-sak/fe-sak/README.md

 After working in the aerospace industry, where I had the opportunity to develop electrical solutions for aircraft, I finally found my passion in software development.

-Since then, my life has changed completely!
-Every day I wake up grateful for the opportunity to learn more about IT and to meet new people from this amazing community :heart:

-- 🔭 I’m currently working on my Game of Life project (a full stack SPA with react, typescript, node, prisma, and more)
-- 🌱 I’m currently learning docker and CI/CD
+- 🌱 I’m currently learning Java and Azure
 - 👯 I’m looking to collaborate on anything I can help with!
 - 🤔 As a junior, I'm looking for every possible way to get better at coding.
 Any feedback is appreciated!
 - 💬 Ask me about anything.
 I love to meet new people and talk about ideas